LukasWoodtli/WebPage/content/rotation_matrix.md

 It can be represented as a point in $\mathbb{R}^6$, defined by 3 angular and 3 linear velocities.
 A twist can be seen as an infinitesimal screw motion.

+Any configuration of a rigid-body can be achieved by starting from a fixed point (reference frame) and integrating a *constant twist* for a specified time (Exponential Coordinates).
+Such a motion resembles the motion of a screw, rotating about and translating along the same fixed axis.

 ## Wrench

 A system of forces acting on a rigid body can be replaced by a single force along a line and a torque about that line.
 These forces are referred to as wrench.
 Many theorems that apply to twists can be extended to wrenches.

+Similar to angular and linear velocities are packed into a vector in $\mathbb{R}^6$ (twist), moments (torques) and forces are packed together into a vector in $\mathbb{R}^6$ called *wrench* (*spacial forces*).

 # Literature